PopovEvgeniy/sdcopyshell/readme.txt

 0.6.5: The small changes.
 0.6.5.1-0.6.5.2: The documentation has been updated.
 0.6.6: The source code was recompiled under Lazarus 4.0 RC1.
+0.6.7: The source code was recompiled under Lazarus 4.0 RC3.